 Published 2 Oct 2019

-During the biggest Czech design and fashion fair, LASVIT will reveal their experiments with light and glass in their Holešovice showroom.
-From the 17th to 21st October, we are going to show you that graffiti can be drawn on glass and that natural light can be duplicated in artificial form.
+During the biggest Czech design and fashion fair, LASVIT revealed their experiments with light and glass in our showroom in Prague.
+We showed the Czech audience that graffiti can be drawn with glass and that natural light can be duplicated in an artificial form.

-The company’s showroom will change into a lab for design experiments, presented in the shape of two bespoke lighting installation – The De-Lux-Ity and Liana.
+The company’s showroom was changed into a lab for design experiments, presented in the shape of two bespoke lighting installation – The De-Lux-Ity and Liana.

 What if one wants to catch and preserve the color spectrum in glass?
 Designer Wanda Valihrachová experimented with different glassmaking techniques and chemical ingredients to create the most vibrant combinations, which she then imprinted into the installation De-Lux-Ity.